nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * 💡 *Note*:
     * `graph dish` does not require additional parameters.
     * Due to the limitations of a CLI based application, the terminal is unable to print half a character and as a result the graphs are unable to display fractional values (e.g. 2.5 units is impossible)
+    * To circumvent this limitation we have added a bar that has a digit instead of a | inside to indicate fractional units (e.g 4.5 units will have four bars followed by a bar that contains a 5).
+This is still only capable of representing up to one decimal place.

 Example of usage: